gbv/beaconspec/beacon.md

 All tokens MUST be whitespace-normalized before further processing.
 The full link is then constructed as following:

-* The source URI is constructed from the `prefix` meta field URI pattern by inserting the source token, as defined in [](#uri-patterns).
+* The source URI is constructed from the `PREFIX` meta field URI pattern by inserting the source token, as defined in [](#uri-patterns).
-* The target URI is constructed from the `target` meta field URI pattern by inserting the target token, as as defined in [](#uri-patterns).
+* The target URI is constructed from the `TARGET` meta field URI pattern by inserting the target token, as as defined in [](#uri-patterns).
-* The annotation is constructed from the `message` meta field by literally replacing every occurrence of the character sequence `{annotation}` by the annotation token.
+* The annotation is constructed from the `MESSAGE` meta field by literally replacing every occurrence of the character sequence `{annotation}` by the annotation token.
 The resulting string MUST be whitespace-normalized after construction additional encoding MUST NOT be applied.